bitterjug/devjournal/devjournal.markdown

       sudo apt-get update
       sudo apt-get install ambiance-dark-red

 This looks pretty good.
 We still have a problem with the software centre, there are css fixes for this but for the moment I'm trying out appgrid which doens't seem to have the problems.

 Firefox tabs were a bit odd until I restarted.

 Duck Duck Go had light text  on a white background but this is solved with a dark DuckDuckGo theme.

+Vimperator looks much better with zenburn theme selected.This isn't set as default yet; which I might change.
+I wonder how do that.
+Proably in `.vimperatorrc`.